Kick101/vaults/Ideas and Improvements/CySec/Interest Session.md

 - Define hacking in general terms

 #### What is cybersecurity/information security?
-Cybersecurity and information security are similar terms that refer to the protection of digital information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Cybersecurity means to the protect digital information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction.

 #### What is the need of cybersecurity?
 The need for cybersecurity arises from the increasing reliance on technology and the internet for personal and professional activities.
 As more and more sensitive information is stored and transmitted online, the potential for cyber threats such as hacking, phishing, malware, and cybercrime increases.

 __Threats:__
 1.  _Loss of personal information and sensitive data:_ This can include personal identification information, financial data, and confidential business information.
 2.  _Financial loss:_ Cybercrime can result in theft of money from bank accounts, unauthorized charges on credit cards, and other forms of financial fraud.